 Our systems drained and refined the atmosphere via collector towers littered around Earth for this very purpose – to restore water to earth.

-The analysis was complete and despite the alien taste and pink sparkly afterglow people got from drinking it, it was effectively water and, for the moment, humanity could breathe a sigh of relief.
+The analysis was complete and despite the alien taste and pink sparkly afterglow people got from drinking it, it was effectively water and, for the moment, humanity could feel relieved.

 It was a short breather.
-There was still a lot to do.
+There was still much to do.

 With the new “water” the SPARQ team was able to charge and prep for the next Blink.
 After all, there was a war going on.
 One that we couldn’t afford to get in the middle of.
 We hoped to collect enough of the pink substance to make our next 5 Blinks.